-And these are the ordinances that you shall set before them (Exodus 21:1).
+“And these are the ordinances that you shall set before them.”
+(Exodus 21:1)

-It is in this week’s Parsha that the Jewish people transition from the surreal and supernatural to the ordinary, yet important details of building a nation and a just society.
-Mishpatim is filled with detailed laws regarding damages, fair treatment for servants, charity and looking out for the needs of the underprivileged.
-These laws serve to create an atmosphere of justice, fairness and compassion.
+Society is built on laws.
+Our legal system creates expectations, obligation, and attempts to safeguard the individual from harm and society from decay.
+Mishpatim is filled with detailed laws regarding damages, fair treatment for servants, charity, and looking out for the needs of the underprivileged.
+These laws serve to create an atmosphere of justice, fairness, and compassion.

 The Torah prohibits the use of stairs to ascend the altar – we must construct a ramp.
 A ramp represents incremental ascension, whereas as a step must be taken all at once.
 The Talmud explains that the juxtaposition of these verses teaches that just as the Kohen (priest) must ascend slowly to the top of the altar, so must the judge take his time in deciding and adjudicating the legal disputes before him.
-The judge must take the time to analyze, process and review before issuing the proper verdict.
-The placement of this important lesson comes at the end of Yisro, the parsha in which Moshe set up the Jewish judicial system and the beginning of Mishpatim where Moshe gives us the body of tort and interpersonal law.
+The judge must take the time to analyze, process, and review all pertinent information before issuing a proper verdict.
+The placement of this important lesson comes at the end of Yisro, the parsha in which Moshe sets up the Jewish judicial system and the beginning of Mishpatim where Moshe gives us the body of tort and interpersonal law.

 But there is another lesson to be learned, a lesson that applies to us all.
-Rav Chaim Shmulevitz zt’l (1902-1979) explains that the word “misunim” does not simply mean deliberate, it means patience.
+Rav Chaim Shmulevitz zt’l (1902-1979) explains that the word misunim does not simply mean deliberate, it means patience.
 The Rabbis were not simply telling us to take our time in issuing judgement; they were telling us to learn the art of patience.
-Up until this point in time whatever the people needed was given to them immediately.
+Up until this point, whatever the people needed was provided immediately.
 They needed the sea to part – it split.
 They needed food – manna came down from the heavens.
 The desert was hot by day – there was constant cloud cover.
 The desert was cold at night – there was a fire to warm them.
 Whatever they needed – they were granted.
 And it is now that God instructs Moshe to tell the Jewish people – life is a ramp.
 You must take small steps to accomplish your goals.
 Your growth must be incremental.
 You won’t always see immediate results.
 You must work on creating a just society.
-But you will not be able to solve all of the problems at once.
-There will be widows and orphans whom you must help.
-There will be the poor and hungry whom you must clothe and feed.
-And just when you think you have solved all of the world’s problems – you will find a whole new batch waiting at your doorstep.
-And so God tells us, you must be patient.
+You will not be able to solve all of the problems at once.
+There will be widows and orphans who you must help, yet you will never get to all of them.
+There will be the poor and hungry who you must clothe and feed, yet there will be those who remain destitute.
+At times you may feel frustrated and wonder if you are really accomplishing anything, you may wonder if you are really moving the needle on these dramatic life issues.
+And so, God tells us, you must be patient.
 You will accomplish, self-actualize, and grow – but it will all take time.
 I have provided you with instant gratification because in your embryonic national state – this is what you needed.
 But as you mature and develop – you will have to learn to wait.
 You will have to learn to be misunim b’din – patient, as you try to reach your goals.
-We live in a society that desires instant gratification.
-We want it all and we want it now.
-And when we don’t get it – the process, the product or the person must be broken.
-Couples have challenges in their marriage and if the therapist can’t fix it immediately there is a temptation to throw in the towel.
-We take on certain responsibilities or embark on new life journeys and if we can’t accomplish or cross the finish quickly we are ready to move on to other things.
-God teaches us that patience is not a virtue, it is a necessity.
-It is only if we learn the art of patience that we can see our efforts bear fruit.
-It is only if we learn the art of patience that we can work through our challenges.
-It is only through the power of patience that we can build ourselves and our people.